 While salmon may win the smoked fish popularity contest, whitefish has plenty of devotees.
 A whole smoked whitefish makes an attractive centerpiece, while whitefish salad is a well-loved—and affordable—alternative.

 How much to buy: 2 to 3 ounces per person if you're serving a whole smoked whitefish or 3 to 4 ounces per person for whitefish salad.

 Offer a platter of sliced raw veggies so everyone can customize their sandwiches.
 Cut the tomatoes thick, the onions thin, add some cucumber rounds and pepper rings, and your bases should be covered!

 How much to buy: For every dozen bagels figure 2 large tomatoes, 1 large onion, 1 large cucumber, and 2 bell peppers.

 Fresh Melon or Fruit Salad

-Hydrating and refreshing, melon is a great counterpoint to salty smoked fish.
-If you prefer more variety, a fruit platter or fruit salad is a colorful, delicious cap to the meal.
+Hydrating and refreshing, the melon is a great counterpoint to salty smoked fish.
+If you prefer more variety, then a fruit platter or fruit salad is a colorful, delicious cap to the meal.
 Emphasize juicy fruits, such as mango, pineapple, grapes, and berries.

 How much to buy: A large watermelon will serve at least 10 to 12.
 Smaller varieties, such as sugar baby melons, will serve 4 to 6.
 For fruit salad, you'll need about 3 1/2 to 4 pounds of fruit for every 10 guests.